-Donna Marie Barnett has been our Chief Financial Officer since January 1, 2021 and prior to her appointment was serving as our Controller since January 2018.
+Donna Marie Barnett has been our Chief Financial Officer since January 1, 2021, working four days a week, and prior to her appointment was serving as our Controller since January 2018.
 From October 2014 through May 2017, she was serving as the Clerk and Treasurer for the Village of Brightwaters in New York and from January to October 2014 as its Trustee.
 Ms. Barnett received her Master of Business Administration (MBA) from the Long Island University Graduate School of Business Administration and her Bachelor of Arts degree from Long Island University - CW Post Center, where she majored in International Business.